alphanci/TAMV/README.md

    type `git clone https://github.com/HaythamB/TAMV` and hit enter

 2. type `cd TAMV` and press enter
-3. Run `~/TAMV/install_opencv.sh`
+3. Run `./install_opencv.sh`
-4. Wait about 20 minutes for everything to be installed
+4. Wait 5 to 15 minutes for everything to be installed

  Note for Raspberry Pi 3 users: you will probably have to increase the default SWAP size to at least 2GB for the install to run successfully.
 Here's the commands to run before installing openCV to set up a 2GB swap file.
 Run a Google search on "how to increase raspberry pi 3 swap size" for more info.